 Thailand offers a breathtaking array of activities including elephant trekking in areas such as Chiang Mai, island hopping around the country’s 5,000 miles of coastline in areas such as Phang Nga Bay, visits to temples such as Bangkok’s Grand Palace, which houses the Emerald Buddha and hill tribe villages in the north of the country.
 And if that isn’t enough array of festivals, floating markets, ancient ruins and national parks can’t fail to pique your interest.

-Thai cuisine boasts an array of aromatic and spicy dishes including Tom Yum Goong (Spicy shrimp soup), Som tum (a spicy papaya salad), Tom Kha Kai (Chicken in coconut soup), Gaeng Daeng (Red curry), Pad Krapow Moo Saaap (Fried basil and pork), Gaeng Keow Wan Kai (Green chicken curry), Yam (nua (Spicky beef salad) and Kai Med Ma Muang (Chicken with cashew nuts, in addition to well known dishes such as Pad Thai (Thai fried noodles) and Khao Pad (fried rice).
+Thai cuisine boasts an array of aromatic and spicy dishes including Tom Yum Goong (Spicy shrimp soup), Som tum (a spicy papaya salad), Tom Kha Kai (Chicken in coconut soup), Gaeng Daeng (Red curry) and Pad Krapow Moo Saaap (Fried basil and pork).
+You may also know Thai classics such as Gaeng Keow Wan Kai (Green chicken curry), Yam nua (Spicy beef salad) and Kai Med Ma Muang (Chicken with cashew nuts), in addition to well known Pad Thai (Thai fried noodles) and Khao Pad (fried rice).

 Eating out in Thailand offers a plethora of restaurants and street food options.
 When eating in a restaurant it’s important to remember that all dishes are shared.
 Thais eat slowly and take as much as they can eat in one or two mouthfuls, then move on to another flavour.
 Forks and spoons are generally used, but knives are rare as the food has been cut up before serving.
 Some dishes are eaten with your hands.